radare/bitcointools/README.txt

 You must quit Bitcoin before reading the transactions, blocks, or address database files.

-Requires the pycrypto library from  http://www.dlitz.net/software/pycrypto/ to translate public keys into human-friendly Bitcoin addresses.

 Examples:

 Print out  wallet keys and transactions: